Strossmayer Gallery of Old Masters: History

 Bishop Strossmayer had been buying paintings for 30 years, since his appointment as bishop of Đakovo in 1850.
 He began with Italian art, mainly Renaissance works from Florence and Venice.
 In the 1870s, however, he diversified into the schools of northern Europe, and 17th-century art.
-In 1868, he decided to donate his collection to the Croatian people, entrusting it to the Academy.
-He oversaw the building of a Viennese style neo-Renaissance palace in Zagreb, designed by the architect Friedrich von Schmidt, so that the works of art could be adequately presented to the public.
-The gallery was opened to the public on 9 November 1884, displaying 256 works of art.

 Over the years, such a prestigious collection attracted further donations, including those of contemporary artists.
 The expansion led in 1934 to the founding of the Modern Gallery to hold the more recent works.
 Other additions to the collection included acquisitions and donations from notable philanthropists such as Ivan Ružić, Marquis Etienne de Piennes, Ante Topić Mimara and Zlatko Baloković.
+After the Archaeological Museum moved out in 1945, the staircase began to be redesigned, and in 1947–1948 architect Ivo Župan reorganized both the exterior and interior staircases, widened access to the first floor, and opened the atrium to connect the interior with Zrinjevac Park.
+During this period, the galleries, atrium, and entrance areas were paved with stone and the columns were clad in stone.

+Later renovations included the expansion of the exterior staircase in 1982 and a full restoration of the palace in 2000, when damaged stone elements and façade decorations were replaced.

 In 2020, the art gallery building was damaged by a strong earthquake, and is closed as of August 2025 due to repairs.